chrismihm-ms/AVDQuickLinks/AD joined poc.md

 ![Adding Users to Application Group](/Diagrams/AddingUserstoApplicationGroup.png)
 ![Select Microsoft Entra users or user groups](/Diagrams/SelectEntraIDGroup.png)

-*Not required but recommended* - Now we need to update the AVD application *Display Name* in the application group to a name that is more user friendly.
+*Not required but recommended* - Now we need to update the AVD application *"Display Name"* in the application group to a name that is more user friendly.
 By default its named *“SessionDesktop”*

-Within AVD management, Click on the *Application Groups* blade and then click on the application group that you created.
-From within the application group, under the *Manage* blade click on *Applications* and then click on the Application Name.
+Still within the application group that you created, under the *"Manage"* blade click on *"Applications"* and then click on the Application Name.
 It will open up so you can edit the Display Name to something more user friendly.
-Click *Save* button to save the new display name.
+Click *"Save"* button to save the new display name.

 ![Updating Application Group Display Name](/Diagrams/ApplicationGroupAppDisplayName1.png)
 ![Changing Application Group Display Name](/Diagrams/ApplicationGroupAppDisplayName2.png)